uiceds/syllabus/manuscript.md

 ## Homeworks and Quizzes

-Homeworks and Quizzes will be done through [PrairieLearn](https://us.prairielearn.com/pl/course_instance/153867).
+Homeworks and Quizzes will be done through PrairieLearn.
 The module quizzes will be administered through the [Computer-Based Testing Facility (CBTF)](https://cbtf.illinois.edu/), which is a set of computer labs with access to PrairieLearn but not to the internet, and in particular not to resources such as Chegg or ChatGPT.
 There will be a quiz for each module, which will occur approximately during the week following the 100% deadline for the homework for that module.

-In assigning these types of homeworks and quizzes, I'm placing emphasis on **mastery**.
-The idea is to keep doing questions until you master the underlying concept or method.
-Once you do, you should be able to answer these questions very quickly.

 **Important**: When you log in to PrairieLearn, choose "Sign in with UIUC" rather than "Sign in with Google" or "Sign in with Microsoft".
 The UIUC login is the only one that will allow you to access the materials for this class.